The Ultimate Arctic Winter Packing List

 - Remember that the rest of your clothes don’t matter because you will literally be wearing your coat 80%+ of the time.
 So what’s under it almost never matters.
 Bring one “cute” (warm) outfit and call it a day.

-Keep reading for my detailed recommendations for building the ultimate Arctic wear packing list for cold weather item-by-item and which brands will do the trick!
+Keep reading for my detailed recommendations for building the ultimate winter travel packing list item-by-item and which brands will do the trick!

 Going at a different time of year??
 Here’s the Ultimate Packing List for Iceland in Summer

 Venturing further south??
 Here’s a Detailed Packing List for Bergen, Norway, in Winter

 Just a note before we dive in—I don’t work directly with any of these brands, but I may make a small affiliate commission from any Amazon sales that come through clicks from my links (which I greatly appreciate, and at no extra cost to you).
 All opinions are, as always, completely my own!

 One other note—I packed entirely in a carry-on for this trip (in my all-time fave carry-on, to be specific).
 Just because we’re talking bulkier winter clothes doesn’t mean you have to be weighed down by luggage.
 Strategy, people!

 How to build a winter travel packing list

 I kind of start outside on the top and work my way down to bottoms and shoes, then cover additional gear you should consider at the end.

 Start with a good coat, an absolute must

 When it comes to Arctic wear, almost nothing is more important than your coat.
 I did TONS of research on the best winter coats for extreme cold and ended up ordering three different ones from Amazon and returning two of them, but this is what I went with.